Jako/multiTV/assets/tvs/multitv/docs/module.md

 radioTabs | Tabs in the datatable editing layer are displayed as radio buttons.
 The button state is saved in *fieldTab* column of each table row (this column has to exist). | false sorting | Enable sorting by column header. | false sortindex | Column name that ist used as sorting index.
-The column type has to be integer and it should contain an autoincremented index (see in [Fields](#fields)) as default value. | false
+The column type has to be integer and it should contain an autoincremented index (see in [Fields](#fields)) as default value. | false css | Reference custom CSS files in a comma separated list. | - scripts | Reference custom JS files in a comma separated list. | -

 <!-- Piwik -->
 <script type="text/javascript">